Creditors Voluntary Liquidation (CVL)

 This process requires the directors to convene a meeting of shareholders where they (the directors) ask the shareholders (who effectively own the company) to pass a special resolution that the company should be wound up and a liquidator appointed.

-After this meeting, the liquidator appointed by the shareholders is required to call a meeting of creditors.
-The company’s creditors will be given an opportunity to confirm the liquidator’s appointment.
-Alternatively, the creditors can elect another liquidator to act on their behalf.
+After this meeting, the liquidator appointed by the shareholders will notify the creditors of their appointment.
+The company’s creditors will be given an opportunity to elect another liquidator to act on their behalf.
 As creditors will be paid before shareholders, it is appropriate that creditors dictate who acts as their liquidator.

 A creditor’s voluntary liquidation can also be initiated via a voluntary administration.
 In this case, it is the creditors who decide that the company should be wound up.